 Based on our slope stability modeling, permanent cut and fill slope must be graded no steeper than four horizontal to one vertical (4H:1V) to be considered stable.
 If steeper cut and fill slopes are required to facilitate development plans, retaining walls or shoring must be planned.
-It is anticipated that some retaining walls will be required along the east boundary of the site adjacent to the existing development.
+It is anticipated that some retaining walls will be required along the west side of the site.
 If bedrock is encountered the permanent slope restrictions may be reevaluated.